hdlugas/MZsearch/README.md

 --is_reference: Boolean flag indicating whether IDs of spectra should be written to output.
 Only pass True if building a reference library with known compound IDs.
 Only applicable to MGF files.
 Options: \'True\', \'False\'.
 Optional argument.
 Default: False.

 Some example MGF files one can use to build a LC-MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
 Some example mzML file one can use to build a LC-MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).

+Some GC-MS and LC-MS reference libraries are available at the Zenodo database (Dlugas et al., 2024b).
+The reference libraries available in MZsearch are shortened versions (because GitHub offers limited storage) of these reference libraries found in the Zenodo database.

 <a name="run-spec-lib-matching"></a>
 ### 3.2 Run spectral library matching